Tmpertor/Raven-Storm/documentation/raven-storm-documentation-2.7.md

 This only works for Mac, you can deactivate it by setting it to 0.

 ### #C40:
-Define the intervall between every pod request.
+Define the interval between every pod request.

 Disable it by setting it to 0.